TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 !!! info
     Replace the `/mnt/user/data/scripts/mover.py` path to the path where you placed your python script.

-??? check "Example - [CLICK TO EXPAND]"
+??? check "Screenshot Example - [CLICK TO EXPAND]"
     ![!Bash script](images/Unraid-settings-user-scripts-qbit-mover.png)

 Select in the schedule list when the script should run, and choose `Custom`

-??? check "Example - [CLICK TO EXPAND]"
+??? check "Screenshot Example - [CLICK TO EXPAND]"
     ![!Set Run Time](images/Unraid-settings-user-scripts-qbit-mover-schedule.png)

 After changing to `Custom` you get on the right a extra option where you can setup your cron schedule when it should be run.